thesavant42/decker/README.md

 - To learn a new technology stack
 - To make my robot more awesome
 - I couldn't find anything that did it exactly how I needed it

+This is all super alpha early stuff It works, but it's not fast yet.

 ### Status: Chat Mode